 - Dory finds himself taken under the fin of the gruff but ultimately kind tropical fish called Gill.
 Gill’s black, white, and yellow patterns identify him as a Moorish Idol.

 The sense that these animals interact with one another in a recognizable society breathes life into a simple story, but how much did Pixar get right?
+And what kinda fish is Dory?
 Here’s the real story behind five of the most important and unique fish species to star in Finding Nemo.

 #1: Nemo and Marlin — Clownfish

 Nemo and his father are both clownfish, and their personalities are respectably accurate to what they’re like in the wild.
 While Nemo may get the title billing, his father Marlin is the true protagonist characterized by his fatherly devotion.

 Clownfish fathers take the primary role in nursing eggs — a job that involves keeping them clean and making sure they get the oxygen they need.
 This devotion in part comes from a hormone almost identical to oxytocin that could also have a role to play in both their less aggressive tendencies and generally monogamous natures.

 But while mild-mannered Marlin fits the profile for the clownfish, so does the bold and excitable personality of young Nemo.